 Intended outcome Success criteria To develop emotional literacy in pupils so that they can have increased self-esteem and self-worth and manage emotions effectively.
 QCA behaviour assessments will show an improvement from the baseline.
 Target Tracker data will show that children will make good or better progress from their starting point.
 Children will be able to talk about their feelings and manage them using a personalised Zones of Regulation toolkit.
 In three years time to diminish the gap between the disadvantaged and non-disadvantaged, so that more are in line with ARE.
 The gap will close between PP and non PP in reading, writing and maths.
 Through careful assessment, teachers will identify gaps in children's learning and provide precision teaching to allow pupils to catch up on learning lost as a result of the Covid 19 pandemic.
 PIXL assessments at each assessment point will show precision teaching is plugging gaps in knowledge effectively and children are making good progress towards age related expectations.
-To engage parents/carers in supporting their child with homework, particularly reading to allow them to meet age related expectations.
+To extend opportunities for pupils to have equal access to wider opportunities outside the curriculum.
+Children eligible for PPG will attend more after school clubs and residential trips as well as taking up music lessons etc. To engage parents/carers in supporting their child with homework, particularly reading to allow them to meet age related expectations.
 PIXL assessments will demonstrate accelerated progress in reading.